How do I reach the Tulane Law School Financial Aid Office?

 Can I borrow more than the Cost of Attendance through a private educational loan?

-The short answer is "no." The standard budget of $77,334 (2017-18) detailed through the link above includes approximately $2,353 per month (over 9 months) for rent, food, utilities, miscellaneous expenses (such as optional study aids and an on-campus parking permit), medical insurance and other health expenses (such as aspirin) and all travel.
-This budget contemplates a frugal student lifestyle.
+The short answer is "no." The standard budget of $95,440 (2023-24) is detailed through the link above.
 Any expenses beyond those in the cost of attendance budget must be paid with funds outside of your financial aid package.
 The sum of financial aid is limited to the total Cost of Attendance.

 If I don't file for financial aid by February 15th, do I lose all financial aid?